 Raise your hand if you love washing dishes.
 Anyone?
 At least with non-toxic dish soap, the dreaded task of cleaning last night’s stir-fry isn’t also causing damage to marine life, waterways, and your health.

-Non-toxic dish soaps use formulas with biodegradable ingredients and minimal harmful compounds, like synthetic fragrances, preservatives, synthetic surfactants, and phosphates.
-Most options are just as effective as traditional options and work with popular dishwashing machines, so swapping is a breeze—once you know where to look.
+Non-toxic dish soaps use formulas with biodegradable ingredients and minimal harmful compounds, like synthetic fragrances, preservatives, synthetic surfactants, phosphates and triclosan.
+We’ve included a range of safer dish soap liquids and soap bars that are just as effective as more traditional options (we’ve tested many of them!).

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.